silicongreenhouse/api/README.md

 make dev
 ```

-You can compile it using makefile or download a precompile binary in release page.
+You can compile it using makefile or download a precompiled binary from [releases page](https://github.com/silicongreenhouse/api2/releases).

 ## Prerequisites
-To run the api download the config file and set the an environment `CONFIG_PATH` vairable with the path to the config path.
+To run the api download the config file from the [releases page](https://github.com/silicongreenhouse/api2/releases) and set the an environment `CONFIG_PATH` vairable with the path to the config path.